 - Crying and pulling away from breast or bottle during feeding

 - Poor weight gain/Failure to Thrive

-Kelly is trained in the SOFFI Treatment Method (Supporting Oral Feeding in Fragile Infants), an evidence-based method for feeding premature and fragile infants.
+Kelly is a CLC® (Certified Lactation Counselor) and is trained in the SOFFI Treatment Method® (Supporting Oral Feeding in Fragile Infants), an evidence-based method for feeding premature and fragile infants.
 We offer evaluations and provide program plans specifically designed for your child to increase feeding safety and acceptance of the breast or bottle.